krisp

 • Suprasegmental features: Symbols for indicating stress, intonation, and other features that extend over multiple sounds, such as /ˈstres/ for “stress.”

-Now, let’s look at some examples of phonetic transcriptions for English words:
+Now, let’s look at some phonetic transcription examples for English words:

 • Cat: /kæt/